brettmiller/kroger-cli/README.md

 Kroger CLI
 ==========

-#### This fork refactors to use a newer python3, work with the current Kroger site (as of 2025-11), removes the survey option since it's no longer available.
+#### This fork refactors to: use a newer python3, work with the current Kroger site (as of 2025-11), removes the survey option since it's no longer available.
 ###### *The purchases summary doesn't work b/c the site changed it is over multiple pages, it may be removed, simplified, or may be fixed 🤷

 ![Display Purchases Summary](images/Purchases-Summary.gif)